-It is possible for the ADC module to wake the system from low power stop and cause the MCU to begin consuming run-level currents without generating a system level interrupt.
-To prevent this scenario, software should ensure that the data transfer blocking mechanism (discussed in Section 10.4.4.2, "Completing Conversions) is cleared when entering stop3 and continuing ADC conversions.
+The ADC module can wake the system from low-power stop and cause the MCU to begin consuming run-level currents without generating a system level interrupt.
+To prevent this scenario, software should ensure the data transfer blocking mechanism (discussed in Section 9.4.4.2, "Completing Conversions) is cleared when entering stop3 and continuing ADC conversions.

-10.4.8 MCU Stop1 and Stop2 Mode Operation
+9.4.8 MCU Stop2 Mode Operation

-The ADC module is automatically disabled when the MCU enters either stop1 or stop2 mode.
-All module registers contain their reset values following exit from stop1 or stop2.
-Therefore the module must be re-enabled and re-configured following exit from stop1 or stop2.
+The ADC module is automatically disabled when the MCU enters either stop2 mode.
+All module registers contain their reset values following exit from stop2.
+Therefore, the module must be re-enabled and re-configured following exit from stop2.

-10.5 Initialization Information
+9.5 Initialization Information

-This section gives an example which provides some basic direction on how a user would initialize and configure the ADC module.
-The user has the flexibility of choosing between configuring the module for 8-bit or 10-bit resolution, single or continuous conversion, and a polled or interrupt approach, among many other options.
-Refer to Table 10-6, Table 10-7, and Table 10-8 for information used in this example.
+This section gives an example that provides some basic direction on how to initialize and configure the ADC module.
+You can configure the module for 8-bit or 10-bit resolution, single or continuous conversion, and a polled or interrupt approach, among many other options.
+Refer to Table 9-7, Table 9-8, and Table 9-9 for information used in this example.